Post Parade: A Showcase of Floats presented by Miracle-Gro

 - Please deposit your recyclable items in the marked bins.

-- American Sign Language interpreters will be available for hearing impaired guests on January 2nd and 3rd from 7 AM - 9AM.
+- American Sign Language interpreters will be available for hearing impaired guests.
 Please inquire at entry gates or follow signs at the venue for details.